-1.1 European protected sites are of exceptional importance for the conservation of important species and natural habitats.
-The purpose of Habitats Regulation Assessment (HRA) of land use plans is to ensure that protection of the integrity of European protected sites is an integral part of the planning process at a regional and local level.
+1.1 Sites designated as part of the national site network are sites which are of exceptional importance for the conservation of important species and natural habitats.
+They include Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
+These sites were originally designated under European legislation as being of importance at a European level, and are therefore still referred to as European sites.
+The purpose of Habitats Regulation Assessment (HRA) of land use plans is to ensure that protection of the integrity of the national site network is an integral part of the planning process at a regional and local level.